roundtree/rtsp-still/README.md

 # RTSP capture still image

-Docker iamge for capturing a jpeg image from a RTSP stream by calling an HTTP endpoint.
+Docker image for capturing a jpeg image from a RTSP stream by calling an HTTP endpoint.

 ## Usecase